mikkomattila/aoc-rust/README.md

 ## Usage

-Either run or build the program with Cargo.
+Either run or build the program with `Cargo`.
+Each solution should simply print out an answer to both parts.
 See the examples below.

 ### Examples